clustermod/HCMF3-Loadouts/README.md

    M92 Helmets and no heavy body armor.

 - German KSK from 1997 with all Black Uniforms (Helmet is unrealistc since no realistic helmet present in modpack) with MP5's and G36K's.
 Aswell as one role with a shotgun.
+Which is also not the right one but whatever.
+This kit was sourced from pictures inside the K-ISOM special magazine about the KSK.